maedast/assignment1/bio.md

+I graduated with a degree in Accounting from the University of Oregon in December of 2013.
+In 2014, I started the CS program at OSU, got a job at the Oregon Public Utility Commission, got married, bought a house with my husband, and got a dog.

 When I'm free from the gray, windowless box in which I stare at Excel spreadsheets all day, I enjoy reading, playing video games, and playing with my pets.
 I have a dog named Mochi and a cat named Penelope.
 They are both nice pets, but the dog has a bad habit of eating various household objects, which is unfortunate.

 Programming Background
+I didn't have any experience with programming prior to starting the CS program at OSU.
+Just before starting the CS program, I did the JavaScript class on Codecademy, which was somewhat useful in terms of learning about delcaring variables, if statements, for- and while- loops, calling functions, etc. Other than that, everything from 161 onward has been brand new to me.

+One of my favorite programming projects for class was probably the maze project (I can't quite remember if it was in 161 or 162).
+That was the first time I really started to understand and appreciate the use of pointers in programming.
+Plus, I made my maze X-Files-themed (the player's goal was to find and rescue Scully), which was fun because I love the X-Files.